denistsoi/franklinchen.github.io/source/_posts/2011-11-22-james-galway-made-me-hate-flute.markdown

 - James Galway
 - Emmanuel Pahud
 - Carmen
+- Claude Debussy
 - Syrinx
 ---
 So it's been less than two weeks since I [started playing flute again](/blog/2011/11/09/taking-up-flute-again-after-decades/).
 One thing I forgot to mention is that [James Galway](http://en.wikipedia.org/wiki/James_Galway) made me hate flute for decades.

 The bottom line is that I never liked Galway's distinctive vibrato and sound.
 Unfortunately, for some reason, I kept on seeing him on TV and hearing him on the radio, and so he sort of represented to me "flute".

+### (Update of 2013-08-23)

+I have periodically received comments from people very unhappy with my dislike of the playing of James Galway.
+I mean no disrespect: everyone has different taste.
+I should add that I actually love and respect James Galway as a musician and as an educator.
+I will write a detailed blog post about that at some point.

 ## Revival through jazz